Doors will

 were strewn around on the floor gathering dust and destined

-as many of the audiocassettes as I could store which resulted
+up as many of the audiocassettes as I could store which

-arts station, and consequently the “Seddon Tapes” as they became
+first radio arts station, and consequently the “Seddon Tapes”

-known formed a 24 hour marathon which has been broadcast every
+as they became known formed a 24 hour marathon which has

-lenght with what may be a hoaxer or an imbecile or an imbecilic
+at lenght with what may be a hoaxer or an imbecile or an

-hoaxer.
-Maurice placed an advert in a newspaper asking for a
+imbecilic hoaxer.
+Maurice placed an advert in a newspaper

-chest freezer to join the vast amount of chest freezers already
+asking for a chest freezer to join the vast amount of chest

 A caller responds, apparently based in Chester.